soumik-prime/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

 This is a simple Tic-Tac-Toe game implemented in C++.
 It supports both **two-player mode** and **player vs. system mode** with selectable difficulty levels and move orders.
-The game is played on a 3x3 grid, and players alternate turns to place their mark ('X' or 'O') on the grid, aiming to be the first to get three marks in a row (horizontally, vertically, or diagonally).
+The game is played on a 3x3 grid, and players alternate turns to place their mark ('x' or 'o') on the grid, aiming to be the first to get three marks in a row (horizontally, vertically, or diagonally).

 ## Features